-The directors and officers of the Corporation may, from time to time, be involved with the business and operations of other issuers, in which case a conflict of interest may arise between their duties as officers and directors of the Corporation and as officer and directors of such other companies.
+The directors and officers of the Corporation may, from time to time, be involved with the business and operations of other issuers, in which case a conflict of interest may arise between their duties as officers and directors of the

+Corporation and as officer and directors of such other companies.
 Such conflicts must be disclosed in accordance with, and are subject to such procedures and remedies, as applicable, under the Business Corporations Act (Alberta).

-Appointment of Auditors
+3. Appointment of Auditors

 At the Meeting, Shareholders will be asked to approve an ordinary resolution to approve appointment of BDO Canada LLP, Chartered Accountants, of Calgary, Alberta as auditors of the Corporation at a remuneration to be fixed by the Corporation and to hold such office until the next annual meeting of Shareholders.
 BDO has served as the Corporation's auditor since November 2013.
-Unless instructed otherwise, the management designees in the accompanying Instrument of Proxy intend to vote "FOR" the resolution.